mpalmer79/VeriFlow/docs/build.md

 Extend the test suite as needed.

 At minimum add/update tests for:
-1. frontend/product-state groundwork if test infra is added
+1. CI/test marker structure works as intended
-2. admin surface visibility or gating logic where feasible
+2. postgres-only or db-sensitive test selection behaves correctly
-3. Railway/deployment config consistency if practical
+3. any workflow/config assumptions introduced are valid
-4. startup/config safety related to hosted environments
+4. Playwright tests cover a few real flows
-5. any replacement of native confirmations or state handling
+5. Railway/deployment docs/config align with actual startup behavior
-6. docs/config assumptions reflected in code
+6. any refined frontend state handling still behaves correctly

 Use existing patterns where possible.
 Do not create a giant framework unless justified.